AdobeDocs/app-builder/src/pages/getting_started/first_app.md

    https://aio-login.adobeioruntime.net/api/v1/web/default/applogin?xxxxxxxx
    ```

 3. Once you've logged in, you can close the browser window and go back to Terminal.
-You will see a string printed in the terminal.
-This is your user token.
-It is automatically stored in [CLI](https://github.com/adobe/aio-cli) config, allowing the [CLI](https://github.com/adobe/aio-cli) to use the token to talk to [Adobe Developer Console](/console).
+You will see your user token string displayed in the terminal.
+Tokens are automatically stored in [CLI](https://github.com/adobe/aio-cli) config, so the [CLI](https://github.com/adobe/aio-cli) to use them to talk to [Adobe Developer Console](/console).

    ```bash
    eyJ4NXUiOixxxxxxxxxxxxxxxxxxx
    ```

-4. Now you can start building App Builder Applications with the [CLI](https://github.com/adobe/aio-cli)!
+4. Now you can use the [CLI](https://github.com/adobe/aio-cli) to start building App Builder Applications.

-## 4. Bootstrap new App using the CLI
+## 4. Bootstrap the new app using the CLI

-There are a few sample flows listed below.
-Some developers may not have access to [Adobe Developer Console](/console) as entitled Enterprise Organization users but may still want to look at the project or to import credentials later.
+Several flow options are listed below, because some Developers may not have access to [Adobe Developer Console](/console) as entitled enterprise organization users but may still want to look at the project, and others may wish to import their credentials later.

+Entitled enterprise organization users should start immediately below.
+Developers who plan to use a Console configuration file should start [<mark>here</mark>](#developer-with-a-console-config-file), and Developers without any credentials should start [<mark>here</mark>](#developer-without-any-credentials).

-### 4.1 Developer is Logged in as Enterprise Organization user
+### 4.1 Option 1: Developer is logged in as enterprise organization user

+Enterprise organization users may learn to initialize App Builder projects using extension points immediately below, or <mark>[skip here](#412-initialize-an-empty-project)</mark> to learn how to initialize empty projects.

 #### 4.1.1 Initialize your project with Extension Points

-1. In your Terminal, navigate to where you want to initialize your project and type in the following command in your Terminal:
+1. In Terminal, navigate to where you want to initialize your project and type:

    ```bash
    aio app init <app_name>
    ```

-    You will be prompted with a few questions about how you want your app to be boostrapped and configured:
+   You will be prompted with a few questions about how you want your app to be boostrapped and configured: <mark>Is there an image missing here?</mark>

-2. Select `Organization` that you'd like to use for this new App Builder Application.
+2. Select the `Organization` you plan to use for the new App Builder Application.
 Navigate through the list to find the project and workspace you just created.
-If you have a lot of organizations, you can also start typing to shorten the list.
+If the list of organizations is long, start typing the project name to shorten it.

    ```bash
    $ aio app init helloworld